MSalman5230/de-task-a/feature_documentation.md

 ### Feature 1: Number of Transactions (`txn_count`)

 **Why:** Higher transaction volume may indicate active account usage and financial engagement.

-**Credit Risk Interpretation:**
-- Customers with very few transactions may have inactive accounts or financial instability
+Customers with very few transactions may have inactive accounts or financial instability.
-- Moderate to high transaction counts suggest regular financial activity
-- However, this feature alone doesn't tell the whole story

 **Better Alternative: Transactions per Month**

 Transactions per month would be more informative because:
 - It normalizes for account age (a customer with 100 transactions over 1 year vs 10 years have very different activity levels)
 - It captures transaction frequency patterns that are more predictive of financial stability
-- It allows for seasonality analysis (e.g., higher spending during holidays, which is normal vs. consistently high spending which may indicate financial stress)
 - Customers with consistent monthly transaction patterns are typically lower risk

 ---

 ### Feature 2: Total Debit (`total_debit`)

 **Why:** Total debit represents total spending over the customer's transaction history.

-**Credit Risk Interpretation:**
-- Higher absolute debit amounts may indicate higher spending levels
-- However, absolute values don't account for income scale differences
-- Must be considered in context with total credit to assess financial health

-**Limitations:**
-- Absolute spending amounts are less informative without income context
-- A $10,000 debit is very different for someone earning $2,000 vs $20,000 per month
-- Better used in combination with total credit or as part of the debit-to-credit ratio
+Absolute spending amounts are less informative without income context and should be considered in combination with total credit or as part of the debit-to-credit ratio.

 ---

 ### Feature 3: Total Credit (`total_credit`)

 **Why:** Total credit represents total income received over the customer's transaction history.

-**Credit Risk Interpretation:**
-- Higher credit amounts generally indicate higher income levels
-- However, absolute values don't capture income stability or recent trends
-- Must be considered in context with total debit to assess financial health

-**Limitations:**
-- Absolute income amounts are less informative without spending context
-- Doesn't capture income recency or stability patterns
-- Better used in combination with total debit or as part of the debit-to-credit ratio
+Absolute income amounts don't capture income recency or stability patterns and should be considered in context with total debit or as part of the debit-to-credit ratio.

 ---

 ### Feature 4: Average Transaction Amount (`avg_amount`)

 **Why:** Captures typical transaction size, indicating spending patterns and financial capacity.

-**Credit Risk Interpretation:**
-- Extremely high or volatile average amounts may indicate financial stress or irregular income patterns
-- However, average alone can be misleading due to outliers
+However, average alone can be misleading due to outliers.

 **Better Alternative: Standard Deviation of Transaction Amounts**

 Standard deviation of transaction amounts would be more informative because:
-- Average can be skewed by outliers (e.g., one large salary payment inflates the average)
 - Standard deviation captures transaction amount variability/volatility, which is a stronger predictor of financial instability
 - High variability indicates irregular income/spending patterns (e.g., inconsistent salary payments, irregular large purchases), which correlates with higher default risk
 - Low variability suggests consistent, predictable financial behavior (lower risk)
-- Combined with average, std dev provides both scale and consistency measures
+- Can be split on debit and credit amounts for better predictability

 **Example:** A customer with avg $1000 but std dev of $500 (high variability) is riskier than one with avg $1000 and std dev of $50 (low variability)